 If you wish to revise your submission completely, please fill out the submission form once again and notify us via projects@sprind.org about your updated submission.

-Yes, you can submit a project to SPRIND at any time on the SPRIND website.
-If a project has been further developed after rejection, it can be resubmitted.
+Yes, you can (re)submit a project proposal to SPRIND at any time on the SPRIND website.
+If a project proposal was not initially followed up, it can be resubmitted.
 Where possible, the progress made since the last submission should be described.

-Details of the selection process can be found here: Submit Project.
+Details on the process sequence and next steps can be found in the Submit project proposal section.

-You can request the current status of your project at any time by emailing projectsatsprind.org.
+You can query the current status of your project at any time by emailing projects@sprind.org.